 Clement Meru

-Clement currently serves on a number of local forums and government advisory committees in New South Wales : he is convenor for the Blacktown Local Government Area Multicultural Interagency(BMI) and currently serves on the NSW Police Multicultural Advisory Council(PMAC), Blacktown City Council’s Multicultural Advisory Committee and the Joint Partnership Working Group for Refugee Settlement in NSW.
+Clement has extensive experience serving on local forums and government advisory committees in New South Wales: he has convened the Blacktown Local Government Area Multicultural Interagency (BMI) for the past 2 years and currently serves on the NSW Police Multicultural Advisory Council (PMAC), Blacktown City Council’s Multicultural Advisory Committee and the Joint Partnership Working Group for Refugee Settlement in New South Wales.
+Clement is an advocate for multicultural communities and believes strongly in empowering communities to develop independence and has supported a range of new and emerging groups over the years in building structures required to support new members their group settle in Australia.

 Clement has qualifications in welfare and community sector management.